 Most new gardeners create borders that are too narrow and long.
 Now whilst, you may think a border all along the fence will hide the fence and so is the better option – this is the wrong approach.

-You need to think not about hiding the fence but think about creating something interesting to look at that draws your attention away from the fence.
+You need to think not about hiding the fence.
+Instead think about creating something interesting to look at that draws your attention away from the fence.

 The idea is that it is visually better to look at a block of planting, rather than a line of planting, and the best shape for the block is on a 1 : 1.6 ratio.

-Clearly we could write a book about this (to add to the many thousands already out there), but we’re not (yet)…however, we’ve got some great ideas to see how easily you can change your garden into something far more interesting, without spending thousands of pounds – but you will have to do a dit of digging!
+Clearly we could write a book about this.
+However, we’ve got some great ideas to see how easily you can change your garden into something far more interesting, without spending thousands of pounds – but you will have to do a dit of digging!

 Creating a Low Maintenance Garden…